 Real-World Example: When the Upgrade Pays for Itself

 The math on upgrading from Basic to Grow is straightforward.
-The only question is how much revenue you need before the lower fees cover the higher plan cost.
+The Grow plan costs $40/month more than Basic on annual billing ($79 vs. $39).
+The only question is how much revenue you need before the lower processing fees cover that difference.

 Let’s run the numbers at three revenue levels: